top of page

 Introducing Our Firm

-Richter Law is committed to each and every client with the utmost professionalism, providing clients superior legal services in both Criminal Law and Family Law.
+RGD LLP is committed to each and every client with the utmost professionalism, providing clients superior legal services in both Criminal Law and Family Law.

 We are very experienced trial lawyers, having dealt with all types of offences at all levels of court, including jury trials at the Superior Court and attendances at the Court of Appeal.
 Our approach is to always strive to reach a reasonable resolution that is acceptable to our clients.
 If negotiations with the Crown Attorney are unsuccessful we are always prepared to set matters for trial in order to obtain justice.
 Our well earned reputation as very effective trial lawyers is a great asset during our negotiations, often leading to exemplary results for our clients without the need for trials.